PagodaNetwork/Maps/README.md

 # Maps
-The maps that are synchronized with the servers on the Pagoda Network.
+Every map that is currently synchronized with the servers on the Pagoda Network.